pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/manage/ingress/pach-ui-ingress.md

 # Set up Ingress with Traefic to access Pachyderm UI (`dash`) service in your cluster

-Before completing the steps in this section, read the [Overview](../index).
+Before completing the following steps, read the [Overview](../index).

 This section provides an example of how to route cluster-external requests (URLs - hostname and path) to cluster-internal services